 If you’re like me, you never imagined the next step.
 Our son, Paul, showed us something new.
 He said it was an iPod.
 OMG!

 That brings us to today.
-CD sales have dropped dramatically as digital downloads and streaming services have taken over.
-Apple Music, Spotify and other services are the norm, and as of 2021 account for about 85% of music sales.
+Digital sales and CD sales have dropped dramatically as streaming services have taken over.
+Apple Music, Spotify, Amazon Music and other services are the norm, and as of 2021 account for about 85% of music sales.
 Yes, vinyl sales have grown again, but along with CD’s only make up about 10% of sales.

-So where does that leave an old guy like me?
+So where does all this leave an old guy like me?
 I love the Playlist format.
 Using iTunes, I’ve loaded-in all my music, and have at least a thousand rare, alternate, and bootleg versions that no streaming service would have.
-Everything is at the highest-quality audio available, which is very similar to today’s CD’s.
+Everything is at the highest-quality audio available, which is similar to today’s CD’s.
 I also subscribe to Amazon Music to explore albums I don’t own.
 As of 2021, it’s in Ultra HD (Lossless).
 I stayed away from Apple’s subscription service, so Siri didn’t have to decide whether to play my version of a song, or Apple’s version.

-I absolutely love being able to organize my music collection with playlists.
-Too often we would lose track of music we liked, because the album or CD was stuck on a low shelf, or we just forgot about it.
+I absolutely love being able to organize all our music.
+Too often in the past, we would lose track of music we liked, because the album or CD was stuck on a low shelf, or we just forgot about it.
 Now, we can simply scan the playlists to see our whole collection.
-Artists who’ve only had one or two hits can be included in multiple-artist playlists.

 With technology, the musical road goes on forever, but it’s not bad at this roadside stop.